 10 of 20

-Horses can and do lie down.
-Horses will lie down if they feel comfortable in their stall or pasture.
+Horses can and do lie down if they feel comfortable in their stalls or pastures.
 Often, groups will lie out in the sun, while one or two others stand to watch.
-Horses will nap for short times when they lie down.
-However, if a horse is prone for too long, blood flow can be restricted causing a reperfusion injury when muscles and organs become damaged from lack of blood.
+Horses will nap for short times when they lie down, but if a horse lays prone for too long, blood flow can be restricted, causing a reperfusion injury that occurs when muscles and organs become damaged from lack of blood.
 Blood can also pool in the lungs if a horse lays down for too long.

 11 of 20